-The Empire Plan Flexible Formularies are a list of the most commonly prescribed generic and brandname prescription drugs, including medications used to treat diabetes.
-To review the list, go to the New York State Department of Civil Service Employee Benefits website at www.cs.ny.gov/ employee-benefits.
-After choosing your group and plan, select Using Your Benefits and then the current year's Empire Plan Flexible Formulary.
+The Empire Plan Advanced Flexible Formulary is a list of the most commonly prescribed generic and brandname prescription drugs, including medications used to treat diabetes.
+To review the list, go to NYSHIP Online at www.cs.ny.gov/employee-benefits.
+Choose your group and plan, if prompted, select Using Your Benefits and then the current year's Empire Plan Advanced Flexible Formulary.

-The Empire Plan formulary drug lists will help you and your doctor determine if your prescription is for a generic or a preferred brand-name drug.
+The Empire Plan formulary drug list will help you and your doctor determine if your prescription is for a generic or a preferred brand-name drug.
 However, this list does not include all the prescription drugs covered under The Empire Plan.